govuk-one-login/central-sre-security-hub-cfn/cloudformation/dynamo/README.md

 # Actions

-### - Using a unque KMS key to encrypt each database
+### - Using a unique KMS key to encrypt each database

 ### - Using CloudTrail to monitor KMS key usage